-Purpose Enhance effective biodiversity conservation and management through compliance monitoring and enforcement of biodiversity and coastal authorizations / permits in the province. --------- --
+Purpose Enhance effective biodiversity conservation and management through compliance monitoring and enforcement of biodiversity and coastal authorizations / permits in the province.

-Indicator title 3.2-01.1 Number of s24G applications received Short definition The number of section 24G applications that have been received Purpose/importance Indicates the trend in the volume of S24G applications received (including the number of applications in respect of unlawfully commencing with EIA and waste listed activities) in respect of illegal activities Source/collection of data From all provinces (also refer to the National Environmental Compliance and Enforcement Report for annual statistics).
+Indicator title 3.2-01.1 Number of s24G applications received Short definition The number of section 24G applications that have been received Purpose/importance Indicates the number of illegal activities being rectified From all provinces (also refer to the National Environmental Compliance and Enforcement Report for annual statistics).
 Also potentially source the information from the NEAS.
-Method of calculation From quarterly statistics submitted on an excel spreadsheet from the relevant institutions; and/or NEAS
+Method of calculation From quarterly statistics submitted on an excel spreadsheet from the relevant institutions; and/or

+NEAS

 Data limitations Lack of a national compliance and enforcement information systems to capture the statistics in a live and consolidated manner.
 NEAS not gathering the required information in a comprehensive manner.

 Type of indicator Output

 Calculation type Non- cumulative

-Reporting cycle Quarterly
+Reporting cycle Annually

 New indicator No

-Desired performance If the target is not met it could indicate a decrease in compliance by the public.
-If the target is exceeded it could indicate an increase in compliance by the public
+Desired performance An increase in compliance to Environmental Management legislation (licenses) by the public would result in a decrease of the need for s24G applications which is desirable.

 Indicator responsibility Sub-Programme : Manager

-Indicator title 3.2-01.2 Number of S24G applications finalized Short definition The number of section 24G NEMA applications finalised, including the payment of the administrative fine by the offending party and the issuing of a final decision as to whether or not to authorise the activity Purpose/importance Indicates the trend in the volume of S24G administrative applications that have been finalized (fines issued and paid in full as well as a decision issued on whether or not to authorise the activity) in respect of illegal activities, i.e. with respect to environmental legislation dealing with EIAs and waste activities Source/collection of data Quarterly statistics submitted on register of applications finalise or on an excel spreadsheet Method of calculation Actual number of S24G administrative applications finalised Data limitations Lack of a national compliance and enforcement information systems to capture the statistics in a live and consolidated manner.
+Indicator title 3.2-01.2 Number of S24G applications finalized Short definition The number of section 24G NEMA applications finalised (the issuing of a final decision as to whether or not to autorise the activity) after the payment of the administrative fine by the offending party.
+Purpose/importance Indicates the number of illegal activities authorised/denied after payment of the administrative fine in respect of illegal activities, i.e. with respect to environmental legislation dealing with EIAs, air quality and waste activities Source/collection of data Quarterly statistics submitted on register of applications finalise or on an excel spreadsheet Method of calculation Actual number of S24G administrative applications finalised Data limitations Lack of a national compliance and enforcement information systems to capture the statistics in a live and consolidated manner.
 NEAS not gathering the required information in a comprehensive manner.
-Type of indicator Output Calculation type Non-cumulative (per quarter) Reporting cycle Quarterly New indicator Yes Desired performance Improved compliance to environmental legislation, authorizations obtained prior to commencing with activities; and fines issued to those offenders that commence unlawfully.
+Type of indicator Output Calculation type Cumulative (Year-end) Reporting cycle Quarterly New indicator Yes Desired performance Improved compliance to environmental legislation, authorizations obtained prior to commencing with activities; and fines issued to those offenders that commence unlawfully.
 Indicator responsibility Sub-Programme : Manager